A post hoc test on the Sharpe ratio: Examples

 \begin{knitrout} \definecolor{shadecolor}{rgb}{0.969, 0.969, 0.969}

 \end{knitrout}

 \paragraph{Under the alternative, half good: }

 We repeat those experiments, but set half the $16$ assets to have \txtSNR equal to \psnr, and the rest to have zero \txtSNR.
-We compute, as the `range', the maximum \txtSR of the good assets minus the minimum \txtSR of the $\nlatf - 1$ remaining assets.
-We are effectively testing $\wrapParens{\nlatf / 2}^2$ comparisons, Because we are only testing $\nlatf - 1$ comparisons, rather than ${\nlatf \choose 2}$, so we expect to see fewer than the nominal type I rate when $\psr=0$.
+We compute, as the `range', the maximum \txtSR of the good assets minus the minimum \txtSR of the $\nstrat - 1$ remaining assets.
+We are effectively testing $\wrapParens{\nstrat / 2}^2$ comparisons, rather than ${\nstrat \choose 2}$, so we expect to see fewer than the nominal type I rate when $\psr=0$.

-As above we take $\RMAT=\makerho{\rho}{\wrapParens{1-\rho}},$ let $\rho$ vary from 0 to 0.9, $\ssiz=1,008$ days, $\nlatf=16$, and let \psnr vary from $0\yrto{-\halff}$ to $1.5\yrto{-\halff}$.
+As above we take $\RMAT=\makerho{\rho}{\wrapParens{1-\rho}},$ let $\rho$ vary from 0 to 0.9, $\ssiz=1,008$ days, $\nstrat=16$, and let \psnr vary from $0\yrto{-\halff}$ to $1.5\yrto{-\halff}$.

 We compute the rejection rate at the nominal $0.05$ level for each set of $10,000$ simulations.
 We plot that (true) rejection rate against $\psnr$ in \figref{alt_sim_halhi_scan_plot}.
-For these values of $\ssiz, \nlatf$, the procedure is again fairly underpowered, with higher power for more correlated assets.
+For these values of $\ssiz, \nstrat$, the procedure is again fairly underpowered, with higher power for more correlated assets.

 \begin{knitrout} \definecolor{shadecolor}{rgb}{0.969, 0.969, 0.969}

 \end{knitrout}